beardofedu/gh-docs/README.md

 ## Why Document

+- Ever been frustrated with trying to use a new tool or mess with new technology, don't let your project be the next end-user frustration.
 - Personally, if I begin using a new application or framework and I can't find documentation to either get started or utilize the functionality, I move on to other options.

 ## Why use GitHub for Documentation

 - I came from a world where I had 6 versions of the same Word file with -FINAL, -FINAL-For-Real, -FINAL-DATE, and FINAL-DATE-NO-REALLY for almost every project
-- Sharing the documentation process
+- Sharing the documentation process with project maintainers and potentially project contributors

 ## Looking at Documentation